-- (e) Inspection checklist.
-Inspectors shall utilize an inspection checklist for performing each tank system inspection.
+- (e) Inspection checklist. - (1) Inspectors shall utilize an inspection checklist for performing each tank system inspection.
 The checklist shall be on a form provided by the Secretary or pre-approved by the Secretary and shall be used by the inspector to document the age and condition of the aboveground storage tank system as of the time of the inspection.
-The checklist shall also document any issues identified in the inspection which indicate an actual or suspected release of fuel and any noncompliance with the requirements and standards of § 9-306(c) of these rules. - (f) Non-compliant tanks.
-If a tank system is determined to be non-compliant with the standards of §§ 9-306(c)(1) through (c)(5) of these rules, the inspector shall include such results in the inspection checklist and take the following measures: - (1) The inspector shall immediately affix a red tag or other visible designation onto the tank system to indicate that the tank system is noncompliant with the requirements and standards of §§ 9-306(c)(1) through (c)(5) of these rules and shall not be filled.
-A tag or other visible designation shall be affixed to the tank and the tank fill port, and shall be clearly visible and unobstructed from view. - (2) Within two working days of the date of the inspection, the inspector shall provide the results of the inspection to the tank owner, and shall enter the following information into the Secretary's database for tracking aboveground storage tank compliance: - (A) Name of the tank owner; - (B) Location of the tank system (physical address and city); - (C) Capacity of tank inspected; - (D) Name, company, and contact information of technician that performed the inspection of the tank system; - (E) The date of inspection and date of application of the red tag or other visible designation; - (F) Reason for non-compliance; and - (G) Measures recommended by inspector to address noncompliance.
+The checklist shall document any issues identified in the inspection which indicate an actual or suspected release of fuel and any noncompliance with the requirements and standards of § 9-306(c) of these rules, and shall include measures recommended by the inspector that are necessary to return the tank to compliance. - (2) The tank inspector shall provide a copy of the inspection checklist completed in accordance with subdivision (e)(1) of this subsection to the tank owner within two business days of the date of inspection. - (f) Non-compliant tanks.
+If a tank system is determined to be noncompliant with the standards of §§ 9-306(c)(1) through (c)(5) of these rules, the inspector shall include such results in the inspection checklist and take the following measures: - (1) The inspector shall immediately affix a red tag or other visible designation onto the tank system to indicate that the tank system is noncompliant with the requirements and standards of §§ 9-306(c)(1) through (c)(5) of these rules and shall not be filled.
+A tag or other visible designation shall be affixed to the tank and the tank fill port, and shall be clearly visible and unobstructed from view. - (2) Within two working days of the date of the inspection, the inspector shall enter the following information into the Secretary's database for tracking aboveground storage tank compliance: - (A) Name of the tank owner; - (B) Location of the tank system (physical address and city); - (C) Capacity of tank inspected; - (D) Name, company, and contact information of technician that performed the inspection of the tank system;

+- (E) The date of inspection and date of application of the red tag or other visible designation; - (F) Reason for non-compliance; and - (G) Measures recommended by inspector to address noncompliance.